cockroachdb/docs/v20.2/architecture/replication-layer.md

 #### Epoch-based leases (table data)

 To manage leases for table data, CockroachDB implements a notion of "epochs," which are defined as the period between a node joining a cluster and a node disconnecting from a cluster.
 To extend its leases, each node must periodically update its liveness record, which is stored on a system range key.
 When a node disconnects, it stops updating the liveness record, and the epoch is considered changed.
-This causes the node to immediately lose all of its leases.
+This causes the node to [lose all of its leases](#how-leases-are-transferred-from-a-dead-node) a few seconds later when the liveness record expires.

 Because leases do not expire until a node disconnects from a cluster, leaseholders do not have to individually renew their own leases.
 Tying lease lifetimes to node liveness in this way lets us eliminate a substantial amount of traffic and Raft processing we would otherwise incur, while still tracking leases for every range.